nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 ---

 ## The Testing Pyramid Series
 _What exactly is the testing pyramid?
 What is the difference between an integration test and a system test?
 Are system tests integration tests?
-When should I be writing unit tests and when shoulde I be writing integration tests?
+When should I be writing unit tests and when should I be writing integration tests?
 Can I write too many tests?
 Are all tests useful?
-Why even test?_
+Why even test at all?_

-### About
+### About the Series

 This is a first part of a multi-part series where were explore the traditional testing pyramid, challenge it, and try and answer common question about testing and how they fit into the testing pyramid.